 | Length of one human diploid genome | 205 to 208 cm |

 The human mitochondrial genome contains 16,569 base pairs.
-If you multiply that by 0.34 nm per base pair, one fully extended mitochondrial DNA molecule is about 5.6 μm long.[3]The little big genome: the organization of mitochondrial DNAFrontiers in BioscienceView source
+Multiply that by 0.34 nm per base pair and one fully extended mitochondrial DNA molecule is about 5.6 μm long.[3]The little big genome: the organization of mitochondrial DNAFrontiers in BioscienceView source

 That is tiny compared with nuclear DNA.
-Even a review that describes human cells as carrying around 1,000 mitochondrial genome copies per cell would only imply a few millimeters of total mtDNA length per cell, not meters.[3]The little big genome: the organization of mitochondrial DNAFrontiers in BioscienceView source
+Even though a typical cell carries on the order of 1,000 mitochondrial genome copies, the total mtDNA length adds up to only a few millimeters per cell, not meters.[3]The little big genome: the organization of mitochondrial DNAFrontiers in BioscienceView source

-If those 1C values are converted to diploid cell lengths using 0.34 nm per base pair, they correspond to about 109 meters of DNA per cell for Tmesipteris oblanceolata and about 101 meters for Paris japonica.
+Converted to diploid cell lengths at 0.34 nm per base pair, those genomes correspond to about 109 meters of DNA per cell for Tmesipteris oblanceolata and about 101 meters for Paris japonica.
 That puts the human diploid genome, at about 2.06 meters, far below the upper end of known eukaryotic genome lengths.

 Methodology